Wincanton: Community services

 Wincanton Community Hospital in Dancing Lane was formerly known as Verrington Hospital and in March 2015 had 28 beds on two wards plus intermediate care unit.
 It opened as an Isolation Hospital in September 1910 for patients with scarlet fever.

-The Balsam Centre is a Healthy Living Centre and also a Children's Centre for Wincanton and South East Somerset.
+The Balsam Centre is a healthy living centre and also a children's centre for Wincanton and southeast Somerset.

-The (War) Memorial Hall, which opened on 9 January 1959, has a stage as well as facilities for dancing or for seating 250.
+The Memorial Hall, which opened on 9 January 1959, has a stage as well as facilities for dancing or for seating 250.
 It also has a separate committee room that can seat 50.

 Fire, police and ambulance services are provided jointly with other authorities through the Devon and Somerset Fire and Rescue Service, Avon and Somerset Constabulary and the South Western Ambulance Service.

 Geography

 Wincanton is situated on the northeast edge of Blackmore Vale, 12 mi northeast of Yeovil, and 10 mi northwest of Shaftesbury on the extreme southeast of Somerset close to the borders of Dorset and Wiltshire.